danasf/mqtt-client/Readme.md

 ## Usage

-run `node index.js`, by default the server connects and publishes to a public / test MQTT broker, `test.mosquitto.org`
+run `node index.js`, by default the client will connect and publish to a public / test MQTT broker, `test.mosquitto.org`

 Currently supported methods are: